 The tunnel seen just after the main titles, is called the 'Fryingpan Tunnel', an 84 metre tunnel which is one of 26 vehicle tunnels constructed along the 469 miles of the Blue Ridge Parkway running through the Blue Ridge Mountains of North Carolina.
 It's located 22 miles south of Canton, and about 2 miles south of the Pisgah Inn on Blue Ridge Parkway at milepost 410.1.
 The location is some 200 miles from Wadesboro, and coincidentally is only around 90 miles from Morristown, Tennessee.
 During winter most park facilities are closed, reopening in the spring.
 The road itself is open for travel unless snow and ice create dangerous conditions or where winter construction activities are scheduled.
+As this section of road is high up in the Blue Ridge Mountains, It is not unusual for it to be temporarily closed to repair damage caused by the cold winter climate at that elevation or for other maintenance.
 Check the Parkway information line at 828 298 0398 for the latest information on road conditions or closures.
 It is the view driving through the tunnel southbound that can be seen on screen.

 The south end of the tunnel (taken by Bill McKibbon - 28/07/11)

 The view out of the tunnel southbound (taken from GoogleEarth)